IADI-Nancy/Sklearn_NestedCV/Radiomics_gliomas_article/README.md

 The code provided herein allow to reproduce the results found in the following article:
-Zaragori T, Oster J, Roch V, Hossu G, Chawki MB, Grignon R, et al. 18F-FDopa PET for the non-invasive prediction of glioma molecular parameters: a radiomics study (accepted in Journal of Nuclear Medicine)
+Zaragori T, Oster J, Roch V, Hossu G, Chawki MB, Grignon R, et al. 18F-FDopa PET for the non-invasive prediction of glioma molecular parameters: a radiomics study.
+Journal of Nuclear Medicine, https://doi.org/10.2967/jnumed.120.261545

 # How to use
 Assuming a directory structure similar to this directory: